mikependon/RepoDB/RepoDb.SqLite/README.md

 ## RepoDb.SqLite - a hybrid .NET ORM library for SqLite.

-RepoDb is an ORM that bridge the gaps between micro-ORMs and macro-ORMs.
-It helps the developer to simplify the switch-over of when to use the “basic” and “advance” operations during the development.
+RepoDb is an open-source .NET ORM that bridge the gaps between micro-ORMs and macro-ORMs.
+It helps the developer to simplify the switch-over of when to use the “BASIC” and “ADVANCE” operations during the development.

+It is the best alternative ORM to both Dapper and EntityFramework.

 ## Important Pages